Bigelow's Tansyaster

 - Is Bigelow's Tansyaster good for the Colorado Front Range?

-- Yes.
-Bigelow's Tansyaster is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, Bigelow's Tansyaster is a well-suited perennial for Colorado's Front Range.

 - How big does Bigelow's Tansyaster get?